How to Install Checkerboard Tile: Layout, Planning & Waste Guide

 What size checkerboard tile looks most modern?

-Larger checkerboard formats, such as 12x12 or 24x24, tend to create a cleaner and more modern appearance with fewer grout lines.
-Smaller formats, such as 4x4, work well in compact spaces, bathrooms, laundry rooms, and backsplashes.
+Larger formats, such as 12x12 and 24x24, create a cleaner, more contemporary appearance with fewer grout lines.
+Smaller formats like 4x4 are better suited to compact spaces, bathrooms, laundry rooms, and backsplashes where the tighter pattern adds character without overwhelming the space.

-For patios and wet areas, choose a tile designed for exterior or grip-focused applications.
-Tile Mart's Fuego Checkerboard Tiles include 9x9 matte anti-slip porcelain options for outdoor checkerboard floors, including warm pairings like Natural and Teja.
+Choose a tile rated for exterior use with a slip-resistance grade appropriate for outdoor conditions.
+Fuego Checkerboard Tiles include R11-rated 9x9 matte anti-slip porcelain options for outdoor checkerboard floors, available in warm pairings like Natural and Teja.